Litecoin Plus 1-Day Trading Volume Reaches $1.00 (LCP)

 Buying and Selling Litecoin Plus

-It is usually not possible to buy alternative cryptocurrencies such as Litecoin Plus directly using U.S. dollars.
-Investors seeking to acquire Litecoin Plus should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Litecoin Plus using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Litecoin Plus directly using US dollars.
+Investors seeking to acquire Litecoin Plus should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Litecoin Plus using one of the aforementioned exchanges.

 Want More Great Investing Ideas?